 This post may contain affiliate links.
 See my disclosure policy.

 - Toppings.
 The sky is the limit!
-But I love adding seeds, chocolate, fresh fruits, nut butter, and granola to my oatmeal.
+Personally, I love adding chia seeds, chocolate chips, almond butter, fresh berries, and healthy granola to my oatmeal.

 How to make blueberry oatmeal